-“Juice-less dandan noodles” is addictive to stimulating spiciness.
-Anyway, mix it well, mix it up, and then eat it!
-When you finish eating the noodles, add rice to the remaining sauce and you can enjoy it twice.
+“Soup-less dandan noodles” is addictive to because of its spiciness.
+Be sure to mix well, mix the sauce up, and then eat it!
+When you finish eating the noodles, add some rice to the remaining sauce so you can enjoy it twice.

 What is “dandan noodles without soup”?

-When ingredients are often intertwined with noodles, it's time to eat
+When ingredients are well mixed with noodles, it's time to eat

-Go to a specialty store for your favorite spiciness
+Go to a specialty store to find your favorite spiciness

-Among them, “Kisaku,” which is known as the birthplace of “soup free tantanmen,” and the popular restaurant “King Ken,” which has a reputation for its commitment to manufacturing methods such as original blends using the Hiroshima style, and homemade five-spice oil are famous.
+Among them, “Kisaku,” which is known as the birthplace of the soup-less dandan noddles, and the popular restaurant “King Ken,” which has the reputation to carefully select original blends of spices for the Hiroshima style noddles.
+The homemade five-spice oil dandan noddles is famous.

 Please try to find your favorite store.